8bitbuddhist/PixelMaestro/docs/README.md

 * [Section](section.md): A collection of multiple Pixels.
 Provides the core functionality for animating Pixels.
 * [Maestro](maestro.md): A collection of Sections.
 Handles the synchronization and updating of one or more Sections.

-PixelMaestro also the following utility classes:
+PixelMaestro also includes the following utility classes:
+* [Canvas](canvas.md): Provides methods for drawing custom shapes and patterns onto a Section.
-* [Colors](colors.md): Provides core utilities for managing colors including an RGB struct, several pre-defined colors and color schemes, and methods for generating new colors and color arrays.
+* [Colors](colors.md): Provides core utilities for managing colors including several pre-defined colors, color schemes, and methods for generating new colors.
-* [Show](show.md): Allows you to schedule animation changes and other actions to be performed by a Maestro.
+* [Show](show.md): Provides a way to schedule animation changes and other actions via a Maestro.
 These changes are triggered over the course of the program's runtime.

 # Basic Usage
 The following code creates a 10x10 grid of Pixels flashing a variety of colors: